gabrielanakasato/ironhack-daft/proj/w03-project02/README.md

 ## Conclusion
 _**Young adult males** are the most involved in shark incidents while **surfing**_.

-This conclusion validates the initial hypothesis that men, specially young adults, tend to tkae more riks than women.
+This conclusion validates the initial hypothesis that men, specially young adults, tend to take more riks than women.

 ## Extra - Analysis through the years
 This analysis was made with the **final clean version** of the dataset, which includes data for both male and female of all ages, and the years were categorized into centuries (19th, 20th and 21st).
 The table below shows tha number of incidents in each century.